PeterJohnBishop/FacialRekognition-SwfitUI/README.md

 As a user I want to create an account and login.
 - When I create an account I'll submit a photo of myself to compare in future logins.
 - When I login I'll use email and password authentication.
-- When I login I'll verify my identity by submitting a photo take within 2min of submission.
+- When I login I'll verify my identity by submitting a photo and comparing it to an original.

 #FIREBSAE AUTHENTICATION API